-The Authority's permitted investments include: (i) 100% U.S. government guaranteed securities (U.S. Treasury notes, bonds, strips, T-bills, Ginnie Mae securities); (ii) notes, bonds, debentures, and mortgages of U.S. government-sponsored agencies provided that its obligations receive the highest credit rating; (iii) obligations of any corporation organized under the laws of any state in the United States maturing within 270 days provided that such obligations receive the highest rating of two independent rating services (commercial paper), which as of October 31, 2012 were A1/P1; and (iv) municipal bonds issued by New York authorities, provided that they currently receive the highest rating by at least one rating agency (AAA/AAA long-term or VMIG1/A1+ short-term).
+The Authority's permitted investments include: (i) 100% U.S. government guaranteed securities (U.S. Treasury notes, bonds, strips, T-bills, Ginnie Mae securities); (ii) notes, bonds, debentures, and mortgages of U.S. government-sponsored agencies provided that its obligations receive the highest credit rating from all rating agencies that rate the obligation; (iii) obligations of any corporation organized under the laws of any state in the United States maturing within 270 days provided that such obligations receive the highest rating of two independent rating services (commercial paper), which as of October 31, 2014 were A1/P1; and (iv) municipal bonds issued by the State of New York, its counties, towns and cities and New York authorities.
+The general obligations of any state provided that it currently receives the highest rating by at least one rating agency (AAA/AAA long-term or VMIG1/A1+ short-term).